CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 First you would need to know your location.
 Let's say you're in downtown San Francisco, which is near (37.7833&deg; N,-122.4167&deg; W), so we can just use the `CDB_LatLng()` function to generate the proper geometry.

+## Introduction to measurements

 Next we need to find a PostGIS function that allows us to find the distance we are from another lat/long location.
 Looking through the [PostGIS documentation](http://postgis.net/docs/reference.html#Spatial_Relationships_Measurements), you will find a function called `ST_Distance()` that has the following definition:

     float ST_Distance(geometry g1, geometry g2)
     float ST_Distance(geography gg1, geography gg2)
     float ST_Distance(geography gg1, geography gg2, boolean use_spheroid)

-This function is [overloaded](http://en.wikipedia.org/wiki/Function_overloading), so we have multiple options for the variables we pass to it.
+This function is [overloaded](http://en.wikipedia.org/wiki/Function_overloading), meaning that we have multiple options for the input variables we can pass to it.
 Before using it, though, we should look at what the arguments mean:

 + `geometry` arguments: allows you to measure the distance in degrees (lat/long)
 + `geography` arguments: allows you to measure the distance in meters
 + `use_spheroid` argument: use WGS84's [oblate spheroid earth](http://en.wikipedia.org/wiki/World_Geodetic_System#Main_parameters) (pass `true`) or assume the earth is perfectly spherical (pass `false`)

-Notice that we cannot mix the projection types and that it returns a [float point](http://en.wikipedia.org/wiki/Floating_point) data type.

-Since we are looking for distance in kilometers instead of angular separation, we can exclude the first version of the function.
-Working in WGS84 is preferred in CartoDB, so we will not use the third choice.
-That leaves us with the middle option.
+Two things to notice about this function.
+First, we cannot mix projection types.
+For example, you cannot measure the distance between a value in `the_geom` and a value in `the_geom_webmercator`.
+Second, the function returns a [float point](http://en.wikipedia.org/wiki/Floating_point) data type that is actually a measurement in the same units as the input projection.

+### Measurement units

+What does that mean, _measurement in the same units as the input projection_?
+Well, it is a funny thing.
+But let's say you want to measure the distance between two points stored in `the_geom`, the_geom_a and the_geom_b here.
+If you input them both into `ST_Distance(the_geom_a, the_geom_b)` the result would come back in units of WGS84.
+That doesn't make much sense.
+Instead, we want to measure distance in meters.

-Before moving forward, we need to project `the_geom` and our point to PostGIS geography type.
+You can measure distances (and make many other measurements in PostGIS) using meter units if you run the measurements with data on a spherical globe.
+So, we can exclude the first version of the overloaded function.
+Instead, we need to project `the_geom` and our point to PostGIS geography type.
 We can do this by appending `::geography` to both of them in the function call, as below.
-Notice that we need to divide the value returned by `ST_Distance()` by 1000 to go from meters to kilometers.
-Also note that we are adding another column to our data table by using the alias `dist`.
-The spaces and new lines are added to make it more readable.
-SQL is very forgiving about white space, so it will run as printed.
+Notice that we need to divide the value returned by `ST_Distance()`.

+{% highlight sql %}
+SELECT
+  *,
+  ST_Distance(
+      the_geom::geography,
+      CDB_LatLng(37.7833,-122.4167)::geography
+      ) AS dist
+FROM
+  earthquake_sql
+{% endhighlight %}

+Notice that we make the measurement with `ST_Distance()` and then return the result as a new column by using the alias `dist`.
+Next, let's calculate the distance in kilometers by dividing by 1000.

 {% highlight sql %}
 SELECT